variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 will not work.

-Infer variants from from alignments implied by paths in the graph.
+Infer variants from alignments implied by paths in the graph.
 This can be used, for example, to call SVs directly from a variation graph that was constructed from a multiple alignment of different assemblies:

 # create a graph from a multiple alignment of HLA haplotypes (from vg/test directory)